Addie Graham, of Oyster Bay, with a Jona Gold apple at Mill...

 Christine and James Lucas, of Lindenhurst, eating roasted corn with...

-Christine and James Lucas, of Lindenhurst, eating roasted corn with their children.
-Jayden and Jamie, at Mill Neck Manor's Annual Apple Festival in October 2023.
+Christine and James Lucas, of Lindenhurst, eating roasted corn with their children, Jayden and Jamie, at Mill Neck Manor's annual Apple Festival in October 2023.
 Siena Cappello, of Oyster Bay, enjoys her apple at the festival.
 Credit: Debbie Egan-Chin

 Since 1961, the school has held an apple sale as a fundraiser.
-Today the apple sale continues, but it has grown into an apple festival with candy apples, cider doughnuts, apple preserves, apple butter, apple strudel, apple pies, apple fritters and apple cider as well as six farm-fresh varieties (Jonagold, Gala, Snapdragon, Honeycrisp, Fuji and Crispin).
+Today the apple sale continues, but it has grown into an apple festival with candy apples, apple cider doughnuts, apple preserves, apple butter, apple strudel, apple pies, apple fritters and apple cider as well as six farm-fresh varieties (Jonagold, Gala, Snapdragon, Honeycrisp, Fuji and Crispin).
 "The Honeycrisps are the most popular because they are good for both cooking and eating," says Barbu.

 • WHEN 9 a.m. to 4 p.m.
 Oct.
 12 -13